Why is context engineering more important than prompt engineering for AI coding agents?

 And it gets worse: cost and latency scale linearly with context size.
 Every token you include costs money and adds milliseconds to response time.

 The lesson is counterintuitive but critical: More context doesn't equal better performance.
 Optimal density wins.
-This aligns with findings from the AI Productivity Paradox Report—more AI usage doesn't automatically mean more productivity.
+This aligns with findings from the AI Engineering Report 2026 about the Acceleration Whiplash, that found that AI is producing more code, but not production-ready code.
+Declining quality and accelerating incidents are correlated with high AI adoption.

 Here's what breaks when you rely on prompts alone: